 This struck me as a great truth.

-I didn't recognize Og Mandino's name, so I immediately became curious and looked him up.
+I didn't recognize Og Mandino's name, so I looked him up.

 Augustine Mandino was an Italian immigrant (whose mother was Irish) who became an American author of books about success.
 He was born in 1923 and died in 1996.
 His personal story is fascinating.
 You can listen to it as well as read it at Og's Story.

 Twenty-two books are listed on the author website, among them titles such as The Greatest Salesman in the World, The Greatest Secret in the World, and Secrets for Success and Happiness.
-It appears there is now an Og Empire with Og Speakers, Og Coaches, Og Retreats, etc. Some of his books have recently been released in gift editions or new formats.
+You can even get a daily dose of Og if you want.

-I couldn't help popping over to brainyquotes.com to see if there was any writerly advice I could post.
+I couldn't help popping over to brainyquotes.com to see if there was any writerly advice from Og Mandino I could post.
 Here's what I found:

 "To be always intending to make a new and better life but never to find time to set about it is as to put off eating and drinking and sleeping from one day to the next until you're dead."

 "To do anything truly worth doing, I must not stand back shivering and thinking of the cold and danger, but jump in with gusto and scramble through as well as I can."

 There seems to be a theme running through the quotes that speak directly to those of us who are victims of too many interests and a lack of focus:

 "It is those who concentrate on but one thing at a time who advance in this world.
 The great man or woman is the one who never steps outside his or her specialty or foolishly dissipates his or her individuality."